chuanqin3/udacity-linux-configuration/README.md

 6. The instance needs 5~10 mins to set up.
 After it is set up, you will see 'running' in the left corner of the status card.
 Write down the public IP address on a paper as you will use it a lot in the following steps
 ![status card](https://github.com/callforsky/udacity-linux-configuration/blob/master/pic/pic4.png)

+7.

+## Server Configuration

+1. We need to show the hidden files in Finder.
+At first, open your Mac OSX terminal and input `killall Finder`

+2. In the terminal, input `defaults write com.apple.finder AppleShowAllFiles TRUE`